hwborchers/ctv-numericalmath/README.md

 `uniroot()`, implementing the Brent-Decker algorithm, is the basic routine in R to find roots of univariate functions.
 There are implementations of the bisection algorithm in several contributed packages.
 For root finding with higher precision there is function `unirootR()` in the multi-precision package [Rmpfr](https://cran.r-project.org/package=Rmpfr).
 And for finding roots of multivariate functions see the following two packages:

+-   Package [rootSolve](https://cran.r-project.org/package=rootSolve) includes function `multiroot()` for finding roots of systems of nonlinear (and linear) equations; it also contains an extension `uniroot.all()` that attempts to find all zeros of a univariate function in an intervall (excepting quadratic zeros).
 -   For solving nonlinear systems of equations the [BB](https://cran.r-project.org/package=BB) package provides (non-monotone) Barzilai-Borwein spectral methods in `sane()`, including a derivative-free variant in `dfsane()`, and multi-start features with sensitivity analysis.
 -   Package [nleqslv](https://cran.r-project.org/package=nleqslv) solves nonlinear systems of equations using alternatively the Broyden or Newton method, supported by strategies such as line searches or trust regions.
 -   [ktsolve](https://cran.r-project.org/package=ktsolve) defines a common interface for solving a set of equations with `BB` or `nleqslv`.